Slumber Party Massacre II: Home media

 It was subsequently released on VHS by Nelson Entertainment.
 The film has been released on DVD three times.
 The first release came from New Concorde Home Entertainment in September 2000.
 Extras included actor bios along with trailers for Slumber Party Massacre, Slumber Party Massacre II and Sorority House Massacre II.
 The company re-released the film on a double feature DVD alongside the original The Slumber Party Massacre in July 2003.
 These versions are both currently out of print.
 Shout!
 Factory released Slumber Party Massacre, Slumber Party Massacre II and Slumber Party Massacre III on a two-disc special edition DVD set in October 2010.
+A full-length documentary, Sleepless Nights: Revisiting the Slumber Party Massacres (2010), directed by Jason Paul Collum, accompanied the set.
 It has since been released on Blu-ray in a double feature with Slumber Party Massacre III.

 The Shout!
 Factory release includes an extended, unrated version of the film, never before seen on home video.
 It was pieced together using three different sources by editor/director Dustin Ferguson.